Conexao1/kabum-scraping/README.md

-# Kabum Web Scraper
+# Web Scraping for Kabum and Amazon

-This project performs web scraping of products from any category on the Kabum website.
+This project performs web scraping of products from any category on the Kabum and Amazon websites.
 It searches through all the pages of the selected category and generates CSV and Excel files containing all the products found in that category.

 ## Description

 The project utilizes **Selenium** to automate web browsing tasks and the **Pandas** library for managing data and generating CSV and Excel file outputs.
-It is designed to scrape product data from Kabum and export it to both CSV and XLSX formats.
+It is designed to scrape product data and export it to both CSV and XLSX formats.

 ## Requirements

 - **Python 3.12**
 - **Windows OS**
+- **WebDriver** (ChromeDriver): Required for Selenium to interact with the browser.

 ### Dependencies